-The centre was found to be comfortable throughout, and suitably decorated, and furnished to the tastes of all residents.
-The centre comprised of one single storey dwelling on the outskirts of a large town.
-Transport was provided for both residents to enable access to their local community or to access services in other areas of the county.
-From arrival into the centre, one resident was preparing to leave to complete a day service programme and another resident was completing a home-based activity before going home for a short break.
-The inspector found that activities were suitable, age-appropriate and very much the preference of the residents.
+The centre was found to be comfortable and homely in both houses throughout, and suitably decorated, and furnished to the tastes of all residents living in each house.
+The centre comprised of two single storey dwellings on the outskirts of a large town.
+Transport was provided for both houses to enable residents to access their local community or to access services in other areas of the county.
+From arrival into the centre, residents were completing day service or home based activities that were age appropriate and very much the preference of the residents.
 At all times staff were heard speaking and interacting professionally and respectfully whilst offering choice and assistance.